CtrlK

 Progressive Disclosure

 The skill references specific files in the codebase as examples (good), but no bundle files are provided to support these references.
-The reference table is well-organized, but the skill could benefit from having key patterns extracted into bundle files rather than relying entirely on reading source code at runtime.
+The reference table is well-structured, but the skill could benefit from having key patterns extracted into bundle files rather than relying entirely on reading source code at runtime.

 2 / 3